shosanna/jocellyn.cz/source/2014-04-21-rails-params-it-is-just-a-hash.html.markdown

 programmers like me, but I decided to write about it anyway.

 At first impression I thought that params are something magical.
-I thought that i can get something from params only if I submit a form, like this:
+I thought that I can get something from params only if I submit a form, like this:

 ```
 <%= simple_form_for @game do |f| %>